This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Now for the match itself.

 Getting to Allianz Arena is easy.
 Just take a U-Bahn subway train to Fröttmaning.
-In my case, I was coming from my Airbnb.
-From there, it’s about a 15-20 minute walk to the stadium.
+In my case, I was coming from central Munich.
+From the stop, it’s about a 15-20 minute walk to the stadium.
 Along the way, you’ll pass Bayern Munich fans having pregame beer and food, as well as merchandise stands.
 One thing to note is that if you want to purchase anything inside Allianz Arena, you have to put money on an Arena Card.
 This is probably not an issue for season ticket holders, but be careful about putting too much money on a card if you are only there for one match, since it’s not easy to get the money back if you don’t spend it all.

 I got to the match early so I could wander around, but I was far from the first person there.
 The general admission section of fans behind one of the goals was there even earlier, and they were loud.
-The fans there sang songs, chanted, waved flags and cheered non-stop for the entire time they were in the stadium, contributing to a fantastic atmosphere for the match.
+The fans there sang songs, chanted, waved flags, and cheered non-stop for the entire time they were in the stadium, contributing to a fantastic atmosphere for the match.

 Also contributing to the atmosphere was the fact that Bayern Munich destroyed SC Paderborn by a score of 4-0 that day, and it honestly could have been even worse.